kismetwireless/kismet-docs/devel/datatracker.md

     double freq_khz;
 ```

-The center frequency of the communication, in KHz.
+The center frequency of the communication, in kHz.

 ### An Example of Common Info